bcuz/advisor-extension/README.md

 STATUS 12/15: READY TO RUMBLE !!

 All pages are filled automatic, but clicking the last "Submit" button is still manual.
-Need to write validation of data filling to completely automate it.
+Need to complete validation of submit before completely automate it (to notify if it failed - almost done).
 Aside of that, it's ready to be tested by everyone.

-NEXT UPDATE: Will include validation of filling, notification if report failed, and retry button.
+NEXT UPDATE: Extension detects if submit failed, need to add notification now.

 ## HOW TO USE (this is being updated as development goes) ##